 I was in treatment for 3-years: that included antibiotic and antiparasitic medications (I had both Lyme and Babesiosis), in addition to a broad naturopathic protocol to support my body through treatment.

-I stopped treatment in December 2013, and I took a year to concentrate on rebuilding my body.
-By January 2015, I had finally hit physical recovery.
+I stopped treatment in December 2013, and I took one year to concentrate on rebuilding my body.
+By January 2015, I had finally hit full physical recovery.

 Of course, the 9-year ordeal left its emotional mark, and I’m still dealing with the aftermath.
 But, I’m getting better as each month goes by.
 I’m even looking toward going back to work!